Article I – Name

 Article III – Members

-The membership of this conference shall be limited to those persons who are national members of the American Association of University Professors.
+The membership of this Conference shall be limited to those persons who are qualified national members of the American Association of University Professors.

-Conference membership shall become effective upon payment of conference dues in an amount to be determined by the Executive Committee and approved by a two-thirds vote of those present at the state conference annual meeting who are eligible to vote.
+Voting.
+An individual’s Conference membership shall become effective – empowering the individual with voting privileges within the Conference – upon payment of national dues in an amount to be determined by the National AAUP.
+The Conference may, from time to time, charge additional Conference dues.
+The amount of any conference dues shall be determined and proposed by the Executive Committee and shall be levied only if approved by a two-thirds majority vote of those present at the annual Fall meeting of the Conference who are eligible to vote.

 Article IV – Officers